SAP-samples/teched2025-IN162/intro/intro2/README.md

 # SAP S/4Hana Cloud System configuration (for your information only)

-As per the scenario, we need to create a new Sales Order (SO) in the **SAP S/4HANA Cloud system**.\
+As per the scenario, we need to create a new **Sales Order (SO)** in **SAP S/4HANA Cloud** system.\
-This will publish an event to **SAP Integration Suite, Advanced Event Mesh** from where it will be consumed by a **SAP Integration Suite iflow**.
-As the standard Sales Order business events are only notification events, the iflow will call the **Sales Order API** to fetch additional details.
+This will publish an event to **SAP Integration Suite, advanced event mesh** from where it will be subscribed by a **SAP Integration Suite integration flow**.
+As the standard Sales Order business event is only notification event, the integration flow will call the **Sales Order API** to fetch additional details.

 Details about the [Sales Order API](https://api.sap.com/api/CE_SALESORDER_0001/overview) and the [Sales Order Events](https://api.sap.com/event/CE_SALESORDEREVENTS/overview) can be found in the [SAP Business Accelerator Hub](https://api.sap.com/).

+To enable the publishing of **Sales Order event** to **SAP Integration Suite, advanced event mesh** and to invoke the **Sales Order API**, the following communication arrangements have already been created in **SAP S/4HANA Cloud** system for you.

 ![Pic 1](./images/in2-1.png)

+**This section is just for your knowledge and information only.**

-## SAP_COM_0109 - Sales Order Integration
+## Sales Order Integration - SAP_COM_0109 Communication Scenario

 ![Pic 2](./images/in2-2.png)

-To enable the Sales Order API, we have already created a Communication Arrangement using the Communication Scenario **SAP_COM_0109** in the SAP S/4HANA Cloud system with a valid Communication System and Inbound Communication.\
+To enable the Sales Order API, we have already created a Communication Arrangement using the Communication Scenario **SAP_COM_0109** in the **SAP S/4HANA Cloud** system with a valid Communication System and Inbound Communication.\
 We then utilized the Sales Order API and communication user credentials in the Cloud Integration capability of the SAP Integration Suite.

 To know more about how to create a Communication Arrangement in SAP S/4HANA Cloud system, kindly check the [help documentation link](https://help.sap.com/docs/SAP_S4HANA_CLOUD/03c04db2a7434731b7fe21dca77440da/a5550ea977b24a6eb6ce1ce832088567.html).

-## SAP_COM_0492 - SAP Integration Suite, Advanced Event Mesh Integration
+## SAP Integration Suite, Advanced Event Mesh Integration - SAP_COM_0492 Communication Scenario

 With the SAP Event Mesh Advanced Plan, you can connect directly to your own SAP AEM instance.
 You can use SAP Event Mesh Advanced Plan for very large projects, where performance is crucial.

 If you have a valid subscription to the SAP Integration Suite, advanced event mesh, you can use the Virtual Message Router (VMR) endpoint of SAP AEM broker obtained from the SAP AEM Console UI.
 The SAP AEM's validation service then only checks if a valid SAP AEM broker instance is available.
 If a valid SAP AEM instance is available, a direct connection to this instance is established.

-The communication scenario SAP_COM_0492 is the prerequisite for SAP_COM_0493.
-To integrate with the SAP Advanced Event Mesh service, you need to create both the scenarios.
+The communication scenario **SAP_COM_0492** is the prerequisite for **SAP_COM_0493** communication scenario.
+To integrate with the SAP Integration Suite, advanced event mesh service, you need to create both the scenarios.

 To connect your SAP S/4HANA Cloud system with the SAP AEM broker, we have already uploaded the client certificate to the SAP AEM broker.
 Detailed steps can be found [here](https://help.sap.com/docs/SAP_S4HANA_CLOUD/0f69f8fb28ac4bf48d2b57b9637e81fa/fb42288c6b144520a7c58c9721ce5ded.html?version=2508.500).